Altinn/altinn-studio-docs/content/architecture/application/altinn-studio/react-app/_index.md

 **TextResourceState**

-All text resources for the service.
+All text resources for the ap.
 ```typescript
 export interface ITextResourcesState {
   resources: ITextResource[];